-In data communication, electromagnetic interference (EMI) exists in cables.
+In data communication, electromagnetic interference (EMI) exists in Ethernet patch cables.
 EMI, also called radio frequency interference (FRI), is a disturbance.
 This disturbance is caused by an external source affecting an electrical circuit by electrostatic coupling, electromagnetic induction, or conduction.
 The external source can be natural or man-made.
-For example, the natural sources include the sun, thunder storms, etc., while the man-made sources are vehicle ignition systems, cell phones, etc. EMI may cause data error and influence the transmission quality of cabling systems.
+For example, the natural sources include the sun, thunderstorms, etc., while the man-made sources are vehicle ignition systems, cell phones, etc. EMI may cause data error and influence the transmission quality of cabling systems.
 In consideration of decreasing or avoiding EMI, shielding is one of the methods applied to protect cabling systems.

 STP cable has a shield inside which is composed of copper tape, a layer of conducting polymer or a braid (made of copper or aluminum mostly).
-There are different types of shielding, such as braided shield, foil and screening.
+There are different types of shielding, such as braided shield, foil, and screening.
 That makes different levels of shielding, including STP, SSTP (screened shielded twisted pair), FTP (foil twisted pair).
 The shield can be applied to each one of the pairs in a cable or to all pairs together.

 First, the shield of STP cables can reduce EMI.
 It’s good for increasing data transmission quality in buildings containing microwave equipment, HVAC (Heating Ventilation Air Conditioning) systems or radio transmitters.
 It blocks interference generated from devices such as power tools and vacuum cleaners.
 Although UTP cables are still able to reduce interference, their performance is not as good as STP cables.

 Second, STP cables can reduce crosstalk with proper installation and maintenance.
-STP cables can resist signals from passing through the outer coating and entering nearby wires by accident because of the special cable constructure.
+STP cables can resist signals from passing through the outer coating and entering nearby wires by accident because of the special cable structure.
 STP cables are quite necessary for dealing with crosstalk especially when your building contains numerous network devices.

 UTP cables don’t have shielding to reduce interference.
 UTP cables reduce EMI through the way that the pairs are twisted inside the cable.
 Thus, UTP cables are lighter and thinner than STP cables.